Become the person you want to be

 👉 Outcomes (What)

-The level of outcomes is about changing your results, such as gaining muscle, losing weight, eating healthier, quitting smoking, being more active, learning new skills, saving more money, or becoming more social.
-These are the goals you want to achieve as you work towards improving your life.
+The outcome level focuses on the results you want, such as gaining muscle, losing weight, quitting smoking, learning new skills, saving money, or becoming more social.
+These tangible goals guide your efforts to improve your life.

 👉 Processes (How)

-The level of processes is about changing your behavior, like your habits, to get the results you want.
+The process level focuses on the behaviors and habits that get you the results you want.
 For example, to gain muscle, you might go to the gym three times a week and follow a strength training routine.
-To lose weight, you could replace stress eating with healthier coping habits, like practicing meditation or going for a walk when you’re feeling stressed.
-Goals provide direction, but it's your systems (processes) that determine your progress.
+To lose weight, you could replace stress eating with healthier coping habits, like meditation or going for a walk when you’re stressed.
+Goals provide direction, but your systems, or the processes you follow, determine your progress.

 👉 Identity (Who)

-Your goal says something about who you want to become.
-If you want to gain muscle, you might need to change the self-story "I'm not the type of person who enjoys working out" to something more helpful, like "I'm someone who takes care of my body and enjoys getting stronger."
-If you want to lose weight, you may need to change "I always give in to cravings" to "I'm someone who makes healthy choices and manages stress in a positive way."
+Your goals reflect who you want to be.
+To gain muscle, you might need to change the self-story that you are not the type of person who enjoys working out to the story that you are someone who takes care of your body.
+To lose weight, you might need to change the self-story that you always give in to cravings to the story that you are someone who makes healthy choices.

-Once a habit and your identity are fully aligned, you stop trying to change the habit.
-This can be a problem if the habit is bad for you in the long run or is keeping you from growing.
-If you’ve been telling yourself the same story for years, it’s easy to believe it’s true.
-You’ll resist behavior that doesn’t fit that story because it doesn’t feel like “who you are.”
-The more your identity is tied to the story, the more you’ll defend it against criticism, and the harder it becomes to change or grow beyond it.
+Once a habit aligns with your identity, you stop trying to change it.
+This can be a problem if the habit is harmful or holds you back.
+If you have repeated the same story about yourself for years, it is easy to believe it is true.
+You resist behaviors that do not fit that story because they do not feel like “who you are.”
+The more your identity is tied to the story, the stronger your defense, and the harder it becomes to change or grow.

 How to change your identity

-1️⃣ Set the personal goal you want to achieve
+1️⃣ Set the goal you want to achieve

-We usually want to create or dismantle habits because we have a personal goal in mind, like losing weight, exercising more, or saving for retirement.
-This goal gives us direction, helps us focus, and motivates us to act.
-Setting a goal is the first step in building or dismantling habits, as it guides the behavior change needed to reach that goal.
+We usually create or change habits to reach a personal goal, like losing weight, exercising more, or saving for retirement.
+A goal gives direction, focus, and motivation.
+Setting a goal is the first step in building or dismantling habits because it guides the behaviors needed to reach it.

 If you haven’t set your personal goal yet, see: